cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+  The December 1st release reduces the likelyhood of autotune crashing and offers a better parsing of the command line.
+The -l, -C, -i, -m options can now be given less comma separated arguments than the number of devices specified with either the -t or -d options.
+This facilitates specifying identical launch configs or cache settings for several cards at once. e.g. -d 0,1 -K30x8 -C 2  now specifies the same launch config and cache settings for CUDA devices #0 and #1.
+The code now checks whether the user specified non-existant CUDA devices via command line options.

 - the November 20 release removes a possible reason for crashing Legacy and Fermi kernels and adds some of the latest optimizations